edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Executive Summary Page

 I ensured the Product Category bar chart and the Top 10 Products table did not filter the card visuals or KPIs.
 I selected the Product Category bar chart or the Top 10 Products table to make it active.
-From the Format tab of the ribbon, I selected Edit Interactions.
-I saw filter and highlight icons by the other visuals on the report page.
+From the Format tab of the ribbon, I selected Edit Interactions to display the "filter" and "highlight" icons by the other visuals on the report page.
 To turn off the cross-filtering or cross-highlighting effect of the selected visual, I clicked on the None icon on the card visuals or KPIs I didn't want to be affected.
 I repeated the same process for the other visual that I wanted to change the interaction behaviour.
 To save the changes, I selected Edit Interactions again from the Format tab of the ribbon.